zopefoundation/Zope/docs/zopebook/README.txt

 Background
 ----------

-The `Zope2 Book` has been the canonical source of information about Zope2 for a long time.
+The `Zope Book` has been the canonical source of information about Zope2 for a long time.

 During its lifetime it has seen many different places.
 The original location